TS EAMCET 2022 Application Process Begins, How to Apply for Telangana College Admissions

-TS EAMCET 2022: The application process for Telangana State Engineering, Agriculture & Medical (Pharmacy, Veterinary etc.,) Common Entrance Test-2022 (TS EAMCET-2022) is all set to begin on April 6.
+TS EAMCET 2022: The application process for Telangana State Engineering, Agriculture & Medical (Pharmacy, Veterinary etc.,) Common Entrance Test-2022 (TS EAMCET-2022) has begun today, April 6.
 Interested candidates can apply online through the official website of TS EAMCET 2022 at eamcet.tsche.ac.in.
 Candidates can apply till May 28.

 The TS EAMCET-2022 is conducted by Jawaharlal Nehru Technological University Hyderabad on behalf of the Telangana State Council of Higher Education (TSCHE).
 The computer-based (CBT) exam will be held on July 14, 15, 18, 19, and 20.
 The exam duration is for three hours.